Board of Education

 - The speaker must state their name, address, and organization if representing one

-- A maximum of three (3) minutes will be allowed each speaker; (15) minutes per group
+- A maximum of three (3) minutes will be allowed for each speaker; (15) minutes per group.

-- Speakers must refrain from personal remarks which might be construed as slanderous, defamation of character or the invasion of personal rights
+- Speakers must refrain from personal remarks which might be construed as slanderous, defamation of character, or an invasion of personal rights.

 The Role of the School Board